 Personal and Professional Skills

 The most successful personal injury attorneys excel at oral advocacy, negotiation, and client development.
-They should also have a capacity for handling stress and pressure, particularly those who decide to hang a shingle out on their own rather than sign on as an associate with an existing firm.
+They should also have a capacity for handling stress and pressure, particularly those who decide to practice on their own rather than sign on as an associate with an existing firm.

-Attorneys in this specialty usually represent clients on a contingency basis.
-Their fees represent a percentage of the plaintiff's eventual compensation when the case is resolved, typically from 30 to 40 percent.
-This arrangement means that the plaintiff doesn't pay a fee unless and until the lawyer recovers money on her behalf.
+Attorneys in this specialty usually represent clients on a contingency basis, meaning their fees represent a percentage of the plaintiff's eventual compensation when the case is resolved, which is typically from 30 to 40 percent.
+This arrangement means that the plaintiff doesn't pay a fee unless and until the lawyer recovers money on their behalf.
 These lawyers are typically only compensated if they win.

-That's pressure, particularly when you consider that some personal injury cases can drag out for years before they're resolved.
+Some personal injury cases can drag out for years before they're resolved.
 This makes efficient time management skills very important as well.
-You'll have to balance these long, involved cases with shorter, less demanding ones if you're going to pay the bills, at least if you elect to go into practice for yourself.
+Personal injury attorneys have to balance these long, involved cases with shorter, less demanding ones if they’re going to pay the bills, at least if they elect to go into practice for themselves.

 It's often recommended that new personal injury lawyers get their feet wet with an established law firm before heading out on their own—even an insurance defense firm.
-This will help you understand the ins-and-outs of how your adversaries approach cases.
+This will help them understand the ins-and-outs of how their adversaries approach cases.

 Personal Injury Lawyer Salaries

-Personal injury lawyers are among the highest paid professionals.
+Personal injury lawyers are among the highest-paid professionals.
 The most successful lawyers earn seven-digit salaries, although most plaintiff lawyers earn between $30,000 and $300,000, depending on practice size and location.
-The 2017 median income for all attorneys was $119,250 in 2017—half earn more than this and half earn less.

 Plaintiff lawyers who pull in fees at the higher end of the spectrum usually handle class action suits or high-dollar personal injury cases.
 In addition, punitive damages—those that are designed to punish the defendant and deter the same bad conduct again—can raise verdict amounts by millions of dollars, adding cash to the lawyer’s pockets.

-You'll most likely start out at a relatively modest salary if you sign up with an established firm, but you should also receive a percentage of the fees paid to the firm for successful cases you've handled.
+These types of attorneys most likely start out at a relatively modest salary if they sign up with an established firm, but they should also receive a percentage of the fees paid to the firm for successful cases they’ve handled.